Panang curry. Rich. A bit sweet. Spicy. A great mix of south east asian flavours. It’s the Thai curry you should be making.

 Curry paste from scratch makes a big difference

-But if you want to dig in a little deeper.
-If you want to make panang curry that didn’t come from a can.
-If you want your friends to say your panang curry is better than the local hot Thai restaurant.
-Then this is how you do it.
+Want to dig a little deeper?
+Serve up panang curry that doesn’t come from a can?
+Have your friends to say your panang curry is better than the local hot Thai restaurant?
+This is how you do it.
 It’s not hard.

 It will take a trip to an Asian grocer though.
 But then you probably had to go to the Asian grocer to get decent panang curry paste.
 So grab a few different ingredients instead and have at it.